zopefoundation/Record/README.rst

 Overview
 ========

-Record provides special objects used in some Zope2 internals like ZRDB.
+Record provides special objects used in some Zope internals like ZRDB.

 Records are used to provide compact storage for catalog query results.